-‘The Bold And The Beautiful’ Promo: Hope Panics ‘It’s Going To Look Like I Planned This!’
+‘The Bold And The Beautiful’ Promo: Hope Panics, ‘It’s Going To Look Like I Planned This!’

 “It’s going to look like I planned this,” sobs Hope.
 She thinks that everyone will think that she intentionally pushed Thomas into the vat of acid so that she could finally get Douglas.
 Hope knows that this doesn’t look good for her.

-The more that Brooke tries to placate her daughter, the more Hope will insist, “I killed him!
+The more that Brooke tries to placate her daughter, the more Hope will insist.

+“I killed him!
 I killed Thomas.”
 She will also feel guilty because, thanks to her actions, Douglas no longer has a father.
 The little boy is now an orphan because Hope chose to manipulate Thomas’ feelings for her.

-Of course, things will go from bad to worse when Ridge Forrester (Thorsten Kaye) pitches up at the Logan estate and declares, “I know what you did.”
+Of course, things will go from bad to worse when Ridge Forrester (Thorsten Kaye) shows up at the Logan estate and declares the he knows what happened.